igorski/MWEngine/README.md

 ### Demo

-The repository contains an example Activity that is ready to deploy onto any Android device/emulator supporting ARM-, ARMv7-, x86- or MIPS-architecture and running Android 4.1 or higher.
+The repository contains an example Activity that is ready to deploy onto any Android device/emulator supporting ARM-, ARMv7-, x86- architecture and running Android 4.1 or higher.
 The example will demonstrate how to quickly get a musical sequence going using the library.

 To install the demo: first build the library as described above, and then run the build script to deploy the .APK unto an